-If you are looking to set up your podcast with a podcast hosting site, you should know that 2020 is the PERFECT time to start and host a podcast show.
-That’s why we’ve prepared this full guide on the best podcast hosting platforms available so you get it right from the start.
+If you are looking to set up your podcast with a podcast hosting site, you should know that 2021 is the PERFECT time to start and host a podcast show.
+That’s why we’ve prepared this full guide on the best podcast hosting sites available so you get it right from the start.
 Picking the best podcast hosting provider will impact your podcasting success as the features of several hosts vary with some excelling with monetization, sharing/distribution, storage, and bandwidth.

 If you get the right podcast host, you can make a lot of money as podcasts fetch higher ad revenue compared to blogs or Youtube channels.
 You can read more on the 8 ways to make money with podcasts and podcast vs other platforms such as Youtube and webinars.